 IO's strategy will be implemented as a program of interrelated projects.
 For each strategic initiative, a detailed project plan will be developed to ensure that appropriate resources and budget are available for each initiative, and that consideration is given to all risks.
 Initiatives will be managed through a robust governance model.
-As noted above, IO will develop detailed plans and related targets that will be shared with its board and the Minister of Infrastructure on a quarterly basis and tracked by management regularly.
+As noted above, IO will develop detailed plans and related targets that will be shared with our board on a quarterly basis and tracked by management regularly.